 NORMAL - If you want to vote in upcoming elections, you won't be tied to just one day anymore.

-You can choose from as many as 17 days in which to cast your ballot in the March primary, the first time Illinois has joined several other states in offering early voting.
+Early voting for the March primary will run 17 days, the first time Illinois has joined several other states in offering early voting.
 The option is in addition to absentee voting, which requires voters to meet certain qualifications.

 "The intent is to get as many to the polls to vote as possible," said McLean County Clerk Peggy Ann Milton.
 "Hopefully there will be no excuse that they didn't have the opportunity to do it."